bundestag/gesetze/README.md

 Pull Requests
 -------------

-You are encouraged to open pull request.
+You are encouraged to open pull requests.
 Of course only valid legislation voted on by the Bundestag will be merged.

 However, law change proposals as pull requests coming from parties or